 Gymnasium: At the end of the 12th or 13th grade, students take examinations known as the Abitur and if successful graduate from secondary school with a certificate of advanced secondary education entitling them to study at a university or at a university of applied sciences.
 However, they may also choose to undergo vocational training and enter the job market directly.

 School enrolment of children and teenagers newly arrived from abroad

-If your children are of school age when they enter Germany you will no doubt be wondering how they can be found a place in a school.
+If your children are of school age when entering Germany, you will no doubt be wondering how they can be found a place in a school.
 This is decided by the school management in consultation with the local education authority.
-As a general rule, children who have recently entered the country and due to their lack of German are not able to attend regular school lessons will be offered special trial lessons instead.
+As a general rule, children who have recently entered the country are not able to attend regular school lessons and will be offered special trial lessons instead due to their lack of German skills.
 The goal is to integrate them as soon as possible into regular school classes.